 Hometown: Lansing, Michigan

-Concentration: English and American Studies
+Concentration: American Studies

 Best Adjective to Describe You: Driven